Kyunki Saas Bhi Kabhi Bahu Thi: Plot

-3 years later

-Tanya is pregnant, but hasn't told Karan about the pregnancy.
+Tanya is pregnant.
 Nandini wakes up from the coma and lives with Karan.
-Shobha leaves Vishal learning he and Rathi killed Vishal.
-Nandini, who is pregnant, kills Aditya to save Bhoomi from kidnapping and gets jailed for 14 years.
-Tanya delivers a son, Manthan.
+Shobha leaves Abhishek after learning that he and Rathi had killed Vishal.
+Nandini, who is pregnant with Karan's child, kills Aditya to save Bhoomi from kidnapping, and gets jailed for 14 years.
+Ganga and Sahil have a son, Lakshya while Karan marries Tanya again and they have a son, Manthan.
 Gautam adopts Eklavya, Ansh and his first wife Shraddha's son.
-Sahil falls in love with Tripti.
+Sahil falls in love with Tripti and they have an extramarital affair.

 Meera falls for Mihir and conspires with Mandira against Tulsi.
-Savita vows to expose them but meets with an accident planned by them.
+Savita discovers their conspiracies and vows to expose them but meets with an accident planned by the two.
 Being paralyzed, she asks Tulsi to unplug her life support and dies.
-Meera makes Mihir to believe that Tulsi killed Savita.
-Believing her, Mihir throws Tulsi out of the house who is later presumed to be dead in a bus accident although Tulsi got out of the bus before the accident to take a fellow passenger to the hospital.
-The Viranis' are left devastated and Mihir becomes an alcoholic blaming himself for Tulsi's death.
-Tulsi misses Mihir and decides to go back home but sees Meera hugging Mihir and assumes that they're having an affair.
-Tulsi heads to Haridwar to kill herself by drowning in the river.
-Before she could do so, she sees a newborn child being abandoned by her father.
-Tulsi saves the child and decides to raise her naming her Krishna Tulsi.
+Meera makes Mihir to believe that Tulsi killed Savita, even though Tulsi did the mercy killing of Savita to save her from the immense physical pain.
+Believing Meera, Mihir expels Tulsi from Shantiniketan who is heartbroken and later presumed to be dead in a bus accident.
+The Viranis are left shattered and Mihir becomes an alcoholic, blaming himself for Tulsi's death.
+Ganga leaves Sahil once she finds out he has cheated on her.
+Tulsi heads to Haridwar, where she sees a newborn child being abandoned by her father.
+Tulsi saves the child and raises her, naming her Krishna Tulsi.